linrunner/tlp-doc/faq/powercon.rst

     sudo tlp start

-Anticipated result: the GPU will be suspended (power off) automatically when in idle state.
+Anticipated result: the GPU will be suspended (power down) automatically when in idle state.

 .. note::

-    * `nouveau`: the open source driver for Nvidia GPUs enables runtime power management by default; keep it in the denylist to retain power saving on AC power too
+    * `nouveau`: the open source driver for Nvidia GPUs enables runtime power management by default; keep it in `RUNTIME_PM_DRIVER_DENYLIST` to enable power saving and power down on AC too
+    * `nvidia`: to enable power saving and power down on AC with the proprietary Nvidia GPU driver, enable runtime power management generally with `RUNTIME_PM_ON_AC="auto"` or selectively for GPU id and sound controller id only with `RUNTIME_PM_ENABLE`.
     * `radeon`: there is not enough evidence available for the open source driver for older AMD GPUs; watch what happens when you remove it from the denylist
     * Remember to uncomment the config line by removing the leading `#`